tqbl/dcase2020_task5/README.rst

     $ scripts/evaluate.sh

-Note that various files will be created in a directory called ``_workspace``, which itself is created in the current working directory.
+Note that various files will be created in a directory called ``_workspace``, which itself is created in the working directory.
 Ensure that enough hard disk space is available (a few GBs at most).
-To change the path of the workspace directory, the configuration files in `scripts/`__ and the script `scripts/evaluate.sh`__ should be modified.
+To change the path of the workspace directory, modify the configuration files in `scripts/`__ and `scripts/evaluate.sh`__.
 The same applies if you have downloaded the dataset in a different directory.
 More details about configuring the software can be found in the next section.

 __ scripts
 __ scripts/evaluate.sh